Deep-Symmetry/carabiner/README.md

 Link peers, the current tempo of the Link session, the timestamp of when the session timeline started, and the current beat position.

+If you have enabled Start/Stop Sync, status responses will also include the current transport state:

+    status { :peers 0 :bpm 120.000000 :start 73743731220 :beat 597.737570 :playing true }

-A status response will also be sent when you first connect to Carabiner, and whenever the Link session tempo changes, as well as whenever the number of Link peers changes.
+A status response will also be sent when you first connect to Carabiner, and whenever the Link session tempo changes, as well as whenever the number of Link peers changes, and (if you have enabled Start/Stop Sync) when the transport state changes.

 > :stopwatch: **About Link Timestamps:** The `:start` value in the
 > above message, and the time and `:when` values sent and returned in